25 free business listing websites every small or local business should be on (Updated 2019)

 12. Angie’s List

 Originally created to review local contractors, the online directory has grown to be a go-to repository for crowd-sourced online reviews.
-It’s free for small business owners to register on Angie’s List through the Business Center.
+It’s free for small business owners to register on Angie’s List (follow our how-to guide to create and claim your Angie’s List business listing).
 If you offer home services, Angie’s List is highly recommended to reach local customers.

 Formerly UrbanSpoon, Zomato helps users hunt for the perfect restaurant.
 Unlike Yelp, which curates all local businesses, Zomato is hyperfocused on restaurants only.
-This form will let you claim or add your restaurant.
-Once verified the listing will start appearing on Zomato.
+Follow our guide to claim or add your restaurant on Zomato.
+Once verified, your listing will start appearing on Zomato searches!

 15. Better Business Bureau (BBB)

 The Better Business Bureau (BBB) has been vouching for marketplace trust since 1912.
 It’s the number one website for reporting scams and other quackery.
 It’s free to have your business listed in the nonprofit organization’s database.
-Simply search for your business and if it’s not there, follow these steps to add it.
+Simply search for your business and if it’s not there, follow these steps to add your business to BBB.
 Highly recommended for local law firms.